Sentiment Analysis of Tweets:

 - Next a popup will show up as below.
 Hit the ‘Apply’ button and go to the next page.
 We are applying for a developer account with these steps

 - Twitter requires us to fill in some details for using its developer tools.
-There are several options out of which we have selected ‘Teaching’ (showing in green colour) and clicked on the ‘Next’ button on the bottom left of the screen shot to proceed.
-You can check which ever options suits you
+There are several options out of which we have selected ‘Teaching’ (showing in green color) and clicked on the ‘Next’ button on the bottom left of the screenshot to proceed.
+You can check whichever options suit you

-- The next page confirms us of our correct account identity.
+- The next page confirms us our correct account identity.
 It also asks us if we are going to need a ‘Team developer account’ or an ‘individual developer account’.
 Based on our requirement we will proceed with the individual developer account.
-Look at the below screen shot, and the highlights marked
+Look at the below screenshot, and the highlights marked

 - This new page is to describe our intended usage of twitter data.
 Fill in the details as required and move to the next page

 - Here we will be asked to review our answers, account, and contact details.
 Proceed to the next page by hitting the “Looks good” button at the bottom right

 - Finally, you agree to the terms and then make a Final Submission of the application to create an individual developer account

 - Simultaneously, an email is also sent to the email id for verification.
 A popup tells the same information as well.